enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 contestants for each season, it was necessary to use joins to combine datasets to produce a final dataset to be analyzed.
 This was performed using a full join on the contestants’ full names.
-It should be noted that a few contestants appear in multiple seasons, however we treated them as separate throughout most of our analysis for the purposes of getting an accurate picture of each season.
+It should be noted that a few contestants appear in multiple seasons; however we treated them as separate throughout most of our analysis for the purposes of getting an accurate picture of each season.
 Additionally, in order to standardize our results for the survival analysis and exploratory data